 (e) “Person in parental relationship” means, as defined in ORS 339.133, an adult who has physical custody of a child or resides in the same household as the child, interacts with the child daily, provides the child with food, clothing, shelter and incidental necessaries and provides the child with necessary care, education and discipline.
 “Person in parental relationship” does not mean a person with a power of attorney or other written delegation of parental responsibilities if the person does not have other evidence of a parental relationship.

-(f) “Resident school district” means the school district that has a legal responsibility to education a child because the child resides in the district with a parent, guardian or person in parental relationship.
+(f) “Resident school district” means the school district that has a legal responsibility to educate a child because the child resides in the district with a parent, guardian or person in parental relationship.

 (g) “School district” means a school district as defined in ORS 332.002, a state-operated school or any legally constituted combination of such entities.

-(2)(a) A nonresident school district may enroll a student who is a resident of another district and receive State School Fund money for the student only if there is a signed Interdistrict Transfer Agreement between the resident school district, nonresident school district, and the parent/guardian(s) or person in parental relationship.
+(2)(a) Pursuant to ORS 339.127, a nonresident school district may enroll a student who is a resident of another district and receive State School Fund money for the student if there is a signed Interdistrict Transfer Agreement between the resident school district, nonresident school district, and the parent/guardian(s) or person in parental relationship.

+(b) In determining whether to admit or release a student requesting inter-district transfer through a signed Interdistrict Transfer Agreement, or in establishing any terms of such consent, neither the resident district nor the nonresident district may consider race, religion, sex, sexual orientation, ethnicity, national origin, disability, health, whether a student has an individualized education program, the terms of an individualized education program, income level, residence, proficiency in the English language, athletic ability, or academic records.

-(b) The provisions of this rule does not affect the authority of a school district to enroll students under section 9, chapter 718, Oregon Laws 2011 (Enrolled House Bill 3681) and does not apply to students who attend a school under that section.
+(c) The provisions of this rule do not affect the authority of a school district to enroll students under section 9, chapter 718, Oregon Laws 2011 (Enrolled House Bill 3681) and do not apply to students who attend a school under that section.

-(c) The provisions of this rule do not affect the authority of a school district to enter into a contract with another district under ORS 339.125.
+(d) The provisions of this rule do not affect the authority of a school district to enter into a contract with another district under ORS 339.125.

 (3) It is understood that upon approval by the district of the Interdistrict Transfer Agreement that: